-- 1. Attach a DSP-FTA410 unit to the DSP-4000 test tool.
+- 1. Attach a DSP-FTA4XX unit to the DSP-4000 test tool.
 Turn the DSP-4000 test tool's rotary switch to SETUP; then press ENTER. - 2.
-Use the arrow keys to highlight the desired test standard; then press ENTER. - 3.
+Select the TEST STANDARD, CABLE TYPE menu item and then press ENTER or the Choice softkey (). - 3.
+Use the arrow keys to highlight the desired test standard; then press ENTER. - 4.
 Use the arrow keys to select the appropriate fiber type; then press ENTER.